Green Hope High School basketball player diagnosed with rare form of bone cancer takes on fight of his life

 "Take it one day at a time, be where you are, be present, whether that's with your friends or family or going to the hospital every day with a good attitude," he said.

-His persistence, perhaps unsurprising to his longtime coach Al Ellis who sent the following statement to ABC11:
+His persistence is perhaps unsurprising to his longtime coach Al Ellis who sent the following statement to ABC11:

 "His work ethic is contagious and he never makes any excuses.
 Over this summer while Trexler has been struggling medically, he still attended workouts and gave everything he could physically give, this became our theme because we as a team could no longer make excuses and the team believes that if Trexler can do it what is my excuse."